 When to see a doctor

-The cause of mumps is the mumps virus, which spreads easily from person to person through infected saliva.
-If you're not immune, you can contract mumps by breathing in saliva droplets of an infected person who has just sneezed or coughed.
+Mumps is caused by a virus that spreads easily from person to person through infected saliva.
+If you're not immune, you can contract mumps by breathing in saliva droplets from an infected person who has just sneezed or coughed.
 You can also contract mumps from sharing utensils or cups with someone who has mumps.

-Complications of mumps are potentially serious, but rare.
+Complications of mumps are rare, but some are potentially serious.

 Most mumps complications involve inflammation and swelling in some part of the body, such as:

 - Testicles.
 This condition, known as orchitis, causes one or both testicles to swell in males who've reached puberty.
-Orchitis is painful, but it rarely leads to sterility — the inability to father a child.
+Orchitis is painful, but it rarely leads to the inability to father a child (sterility).

 - Pancreas.
 The signs and symptoms of this condition, known as pancreatitis, include pain in the upper abdomen, nausea and vomiting.

 - Miscarriage.
-Although it isn't proved, contracting mumps while you're pregnant, especially early on, may lead to miscarriage.
+Contracting mumps while you're pregnant, especially early in your pregnancy, may lead to miscarriage.

 The mumps vaccine is usually given as a combined measles-mumps-rubella (MMR) inoculation, which contains the safest and most effective form of each vaccine.
 Two doses of the MMR vaccine are recommended before a child enters school.
 Those vaccines should be given when the child is:

-- The first between ages 12 and 15 months
+- Between the ages of 12 and 15 months

 Those who don't need the MMR vaccine

-- Have blood tests that demonstrate you're immune to measles, mumps and rubella
+- Have blood tests that demonstrate your immunity to measles, mumps and rubella

 Also, the vaccine isn't recommended for: